KickingTheTV/ciapp-alpha-docs/docs/pipelines/jenkins.md

 Now you can use your Jenkins as you normally do.

+**Note**: It's not allowed to enable traces collection in the Jenkins Datadog plugin and have the `dd-java-agent` in the classpath (for example, as `-javaagent` in your Jenkins startup command) at the same time.

 ### Connecting Logs and Traces

 If you are already collecting logs in your Jenkins before enabling the traces collection, you don't need to perform additional actions.